3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 }
 ```

-Each case is compared against the expression in the switch parenthesis, if a match is found, the program **jumps** to that case and start executing line by line, and only exits when encountering `break;` or when the code block ends.
+Each case is compared against the expression in the switch parenthesis, if a match is found, the program **jumps** to that case and starts executing line by line, and only exits when encountering `break;` or when the code block ends.

-Basically, switch-statements are just if-statements when all their conditions are `x == case`.
+Basically, switch statements are just if-statements when all their conditions are `x == case`.

 ### Iteration Statements